smirarab/website/_posts/2015-09-12-material-for-prospective-students.md

 give you an idea.

-* This evolving [textbook](http://tandy.cs.illinois.edu/textbook-v2.pdf) from my former advisor, [Tandy Warnow](http://tandy.cs.illinois.edu/) is a good resource to understand phylogeetics and multiple sequence alignment, two of the main topics of my work.
+* This evolving [textbook](http://tandy.cs.illinois.edu/textbook-v2.pdf) from my former advisor, [Tandy Warnow](http://tandy.cs.illinois.edu/) is a good resource to understand phylogenetics and multiple sequence alignment, two of the main topics of my work.

 * I also recommend the following two textbooks for understanding more about computational biology and bininformatics.
     * Jones, Neil C., and Pavel Pevzner.
 An introduction to bioinformatics algorithms.
 MIT press, 2004.